typography-interaction-2526/typography-interaction-2526.github.io/content/topic/box-model/index.md

 ### A Sidebar About Shorthand

-Know that `padding`—and many other properties, like `border` and <nobr>`margin`—</nobr>can be specified with a [*shorthand* property](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) to make it easier to use the same spacing all around, or shared top/bottom and left/right.
+Know that `padding`—and many other properties, including `border` and <nobr>`margin`—</nobr>can be specified with a [*shorthand* property](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) to make it easier to use the same spacing all around, or shared top/bottom and left/right.
 <!-- .balance -->

 [<cite>Shorthand Properties – MDN</cite>](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties)